 - Ensuring that any phone calls your practice receives are answered by a live human

 - Collecting all necessary information for you to call back when you cannot answer the phone

-- Performing the intake process for prospective clients so that you can focus on legal work
+- Performing the intake process for prospective clients so you can focus on legal work

 For a new law firm, outsourcing call answering and client intake will almost certainly prove more cost-effective than hiring receptionists, legal secretaries, or paralegals to perform this work.
-Having these services can also improve your ability to retain clients and improve your clients’ satisfaction because your clients always talk to a human every time they contact your firm.
+Having these services can also improve your ability to retain clients and improve their satisfaction because they reach a human every time they contact your firm.

 Many legal intake and answering services can also provide multilingual representatives, which is useful if you intend to market yourself to prospective clients who may have difficulty communicating in English.

 Modern Payment Processing Solution